- Not AKC Recognized

 Chiweenies are intelligent dogs who can get mentally bored in no time.
 Playing brain games with him is highly recommended and will keep him stimulated.

 Pet Crates Direct recommends an 18" - 22" dog crate* for most adult Chiweenies.
-Being designer dogs who may take more after one parent or the other, they can vary slightly in size but most will take this size of crate.
+Being designer breeds who may take more after one parent or the other, they can vary slightly in size but most will take this size of crate.

 Chiweenies love with all their hearts and expect to be loved back wholeheartedly as well.
 In fact, they will insist upon it.
 They are hams for attention and will get it no matter what.
 The more freely you give it, the less trouble they will get into.